Azure/java-aks-aca-dapr-workshop/docs/modules/2-Module/index.md

 Dapr will call your service on a `POST` endpoint `/collectfine` to retrieve the subscriptions for that service.
 You will implement this endpoint and return the subscription for the `test` topic.

-1. Open the file `FineCollectionService/src/main/java/dapr/fines/violation/ViolationController.java` in Eclipse.
+1. Open the file `FineCollectionService/src/main/java/dapr/fines/violation/ViolationController.java` in your code editor.

 2. Uncomment the code line below